 Messages can be sent to actors from actor code or non-actor code by invoking the actor's send() method using a call as follows, "someActor.send(aMessage)".
 A send() operation is non-blocking and asynchronous.
-The HJlib Actor library preserves the order of messages with the same sender and receiver, but messages from different senders may be interleaved in an arbitrary order.
+The HJlib Actor library preserves the order of messages between a sender and receiver pair, but messages from different senders may be interleaved in an arbitrary order at a single receiver.